-When Judy met love, marriage and eventually two baby carriages, her career as an engineer for airplane engines got replaced by a new passion.
+When Judy met love, marriage and eventually two baby carriages, her career as an aeronautical engineer got replaced by a new passion.
 Her maternal instinct to nurture her family fueled a love for health and healing.
-Led by her industrious spirit, Judy sought top-notch training in alternative medicine disciplines.
+Judy sought top-notch training in alternative medicine disciplines.
+What was once a desire to help her family live health lives has grown into a movement to promote self-efficacy for all people.
+She desires that all people are informed about their health and are empowered to make responsible choices about their healthcare.

 In Good Hands

-Judy acquired immense knowledge from Tri-State College of Acupuncture in New York in pursuit of her Master of Science credential.
-Her training in Traditional Chinese Medicine (TCM), Acupuncture Physical Medicine (APM), and Kiiko Matsumoto Style (KM) provides her with a distinct qualification as one of a few practitioners in the State of Maryland who can integrate all three types of acupuncture in a treatment program.
+Judy’s training is impressive.
+She earned a Master of Science from Tri-State College of Acupuncture in New York.
+Her extensive training in Traditional Chinese Medicine (TCM), Acupuncture Physical Medicine (APM) and Kiiko Matsumoto Style (KM) has provided her with a unique qualification as one of a few practitioners in the State of Maryland who can apply all three types of acupuncture in a treatment program.
+Judy has earned certification from the New York Center for Iridology.
+She holds USUI Reiki Second Degree Certification.
+She is also certified for Dien Chan Zone Facial Reflexology.

-Oh and one more thing, her engineering career was made possible because of her training at Howard University where she earned a bachelor’s degree in Engineering.
+Oh, and her early engineering career was made possible by her training at Howard University where she earned a Bachelor of Engineering.

 A Gut Feeling

 When Judy Johnson considered creating her wellness center, she took her inspiration from the signature flower at her wedding – the fuchsia moth orchid.
 She came to see the parallels between the moth orchid and her interest in digestive health.
 The moth orchid is the easiest flowering plant to grow, and it is the easiest to bloom again.
 Likewise, the digestive system is the easiest system in the body to become affected by poor management; and it is the easiest system to improve with proper care.
-On second thought, maybe it was not an observation of these parallels; perhaps, instead, it was a gut instinct.
-(Pun intended.)
 What was born was Blooming Orchid Wellness and its core belief is that a well-managed digestive system leads to a healthy lifestyle, vitality and radiance.
+Judy practice focuses on helping people bloom again.